Wednesday, July 28, 2010

 1/4 cup olive oil

-Mix well and pour over salad and toss.
+Mix well in blender and pour over salad and toss.

 With Red Quinoa